RETURN TO WORKSHOP LIST

 Day 1–afternoon

-Apply a design strategy to an unfinished painting.
+DEMO: Applying a color strategy to an unfinished painting.

-DEMO: Applying a design strategy to an unfinished painting.
+Try out 2 color strategies.
+Apply a color strategy to an unfinished painting.

 Day 2 –morning